 College of Agricultural Consumer and Environmental Sciences (ACES)

 University of Illinois Extension

-Extension Educator, Agriculture and Natural Resources (Commercial Agriculture) - Field Crops
+Extension Educator, Agriculture and Natural Resources (Commercial Agriculture) - 103822

 The Extension Educator, Agriculture and Natural Resources (Commercial Agriculture) serves as a regular, full time, 12 month, academic professional with primary responsibility for the development, delivery, and evaluation of educational programs supporting the mission of the University of Illinois Extension.
-This Unit based position will be expected to deliver research-based educational programs, developed in cooperation with Crop Sciences/University personnel are designated Research Centers or on farm sites with campus-based faculty with an emphasis on applied research with commercial field crops.
+This position will be expected to deliver research-based educational programs, developed in cooperation with Crop Sciences personnel at designated Research Center and campus-based faculty with an emphasis on applied research with commercial field crops.
 The establishment of professional networks as well as the development of relationships with key stakeholder groups is vital to the success of Extension Educators in this position.

-This position will have applied research and outreach responsibilities for the commercial production and management of field crops grown or potentially grown in the Extension Unit and state.
-For the purposes of program delivery, the geographic area is both to the Unit and statewide.
+This position will have applied research and outreach responsibilities for the commercial production and management of field crops grown or potentially grown in Extension Region 2, roughly from the western Illinois border; Carroll county to the north and south east to McLean county, and south west to Jersey county.
+For the purposes of program delivery, the geographic area is statewide.

-This position will be expected to collaborate closely with campus based specialists and other faculty and other members of the Commercial Ag team in the planning and implementation of research projects with high local relevance to stakeholders.
+This position will be expected to collaborate closely with campus based specialists and other faculty in the planning and implementation of research projects with high local relevance to stakeholders.
 As necessary, Commercial Agriculture educators will be expected to cooperate with campus faculty in the conducting of pest surveys and the dissemination of these findings to clientele.
-This position will oversee selected Commercial Agricultural programming within the Unit and will have some regional and statewide duties.

 One full time position is available.